 It was shared that one program shares snack-bags with their participants.
 However not all youth like each component.
 Also, the youth will trade and eat items during the program, however they are not able to take the food home.
 This creates a good amount of waste.

 Next steps: Explore this a bit more to see if there is anything else that can be done to address this policy and allow for a traveling apple.
-Tracy from Food Policy Advocates shared that the traveling apple policy has been extended to national school lunch and breakfast policies.
+Tracy from Food Policy Advocates shared that the “traveling apple” policy has been extended to national school lunch and breakfast policies.
 This language and structure can likely be lifted from that policy and the USDA can be encouraged to incorporate this policy.

 Next Steps: Tracy is going to send language, we will share with Nutrition Services Division, and see whether USDA finds it reasonable to update this policy as it pertains to the after school meal program.